saskiapool/projectTechGroup/README.md

 1. Create a MongoDB database
 2. Create the following collections: **users**, **chats**
-3. Create a .env containing these varialbes:
+3. Create a .env containing these variables:

 ```
 DB_HOST= link to mongodb database